LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus_8wk.md

 ### Effort

-Since this is a four-credit class, students will need to devote at least 12 hours per week to the class.
+Since this is a compressed eight-week, four-credit class; students should plan to devote at least 14 hours per week to the class.

-- 4 hours for class participation.
+- 4 hours for class participation (in person, live on Zoom, or Zoom recordings)
-- 2 hours for reading (lecture notes and tutorials).
+- 3 hours for reading and studying (tutorials and lecture notes).
-- 6 hours for lab assignments.
+- 7 hours for lab assignments.

 ### Themes